Submission Preparation Checklist

 Submit to the journal

 Submission can be made through the Open Journal System, using online submission and review.
 Manual submission via email also accepted.
-All submission must be using the journal template that can be downloaded here or can be requested from our Assistant Editor via email (see the Format section below).
+All submissions must be using the journal template that can be downloaded here or can be requested from our Assistant Editor via email (see the Format section below).

 The manuscript must be original work that is not under submission to another journal or under consideration for publication in another form such as a chapter of a book.
 Authors of submitted manuscripts are obligated not to submit their manuscript for publication elsewhere until an editorial decision is rendered.
 AJAP is published in an Open Access platform.
 All articles are free for readers to read, download, copy, print, search or link to the full text.
 Hence, can be only used for lawful purposes with a proper citation to AJAP.
 Authors or readers are restricted to republish any full-text articles that have been published in AJAP elsewhere, printed or online, including organisation repository or personal website without an approval from AJAP.
 The Copyrights for articles published in AJAP remain with the Faculty of Business and Accountancy, University of Malaya as the Publisher.

 All submissions must adhere to the following guideline:

 The text should be written using English (United Kingdom) (e.g. behaviour, not behavior; companies not firms; an organisation, not an organization; generalise not generalize; e.g. or i.e. not e.g., or i.e.,).
 Authors should not use personal pronouns within the text e.g. "I want to investigate…", but use "this paper aims to…”.

 Font and font sizes